sighack/sighack.github.io/_posts/2018-06-10-make-animated-gifs-in-processing.md

 Remember to save
 your frames with `saveFrame("#####.png")`, using five hash signs to match the `%05d.png` in the script.
-Now just save the script as `gif.sh` and invoke it withing the folder containing the PNGs and an output file name as an argument:
+Now just save the script as `gif.sh` and invoke it within the folder containing the PNGs and give it an output file name as an argument:

     $ cd <folder-with-PNGs>
     $ ./gif.sh out.gif